Stories that change... minds

 When he arrived the Grand Master said that it would take my friend years of diligent practice before seeing significant results from his Tai Chi practice.

-So my friend asked the Grand Master if there was some good self defense system he could learn while developing his Tai Chi.
+So my friend asked the Master if there was a good self defense system he could learn while developing his Tai Chi.

-The Grand Master sent him to an American boxing gym just down the street.
+The Grand Master sent him down the street to an American boxing gym.

 Don't do this in church!

-In a remote village a new Buddhist temple was set to open and the young novice monks eagerly awaited the Old Venerable Master to arrive from afar and dedicate the new temple with all the appropriate rituals, prayers and ceremonies.
+In a remote village a new Buddhist temple was set to open and the novice monks eagerly awaited the Old Venerable Master who was coming from afar to dedicate the new temple with all the appropriate rituals, prayers and ceremonies.

-When the Old Venerable Master was seen coming up the hill, the novice monks all ran inside, lined up in a row and bowed in reverent greeting as the Master entered the temple.
+The novice monks all lined up and bowed in reverent greeting as the Old Master entered the temple.

-Upon entering and without hesitation the Old Monk made his way to the temple's beautiful centerpiece - a gilded statue of the Buddha - where upon he lifted his robe and with a great sigh of relief began to piss all over the statue.
+Without hesitation the Old Monk made his way to the temple's beautiful centerpiece, a gilded statue of the Buddha - where upon he lifted his robe and with a great sigh of relief began to piss all over the statue.

-Shocked, shaken and glaring daggers, the novice monks were besides themselves with confusion and rage.
+Shocked, shaken and glaring daggers, the novice monks were besides themselves with rage and confusion.

-With great compassion and loving kindness for their plight the Old Venerable Master asked them, "Tell me brothers, where can I possibly piss where the Buddha is not?"
+With great compassion and loving kindness for their plight the Old Venerable Master asked, "Tell me brothers, where can I possibly piss where the Buddha is not?"